Soldelli/gait_anomaly_detection/ALV/README.md

 <img src="https://github.com/Soldelli/gait_anomaly_detection/blob/master/ALV/images/chest_support.jpg" width="300" height="450" hspace="50">
 </p>

-Once the application is installed it is possible to start recording gait cicles.
+Once the application is installed it is possible to start recording gait cycles..

 - Open the application and input the required information
     - `Name` of the user
     - `Type` of activity
     - Keep `camera enabled` if you are planning to test our inference model.
     - Write any kind of `note` if needed, i.e. the kind of impairment movement you might want to mimic.
-    - Select the `Start delay`: amaout of time (in seconds) the acquisitions process will be delayed after pressing the recording button.
-This gived the user the time to correctly place the smartphone on the ad-hoc made chest support.
+    - Select the `Start delay`: the amount of time (in seconds) the acquisitions process will be delayed after pressing the recording button.
+This gives the user the time to correctly place the smartphone on the ad-hoc made chest support.
-    - Input the `Acquisition time`: amount of time (in seconds) the acquisition process will last.
+    - Input the `Acquisition time`: the amount of time (in seconds) the acquisition process will last.
     - Push `START` and place the phone on the support.
-- Record as many traks as needed by repeating the above steps.
+- Record as many tracks as needed by repeating the above steps.
 - Once the recording is terminated, connect the smartphone to a computer and download the data.

 ## Tips
-For consecutive recordings in which the parameters do not change, use a bluetooth remote control to trigger the data acquisition.</br>
+For consecutive recordings in which the parameters do not change, use a Bluetooth remote control to trigger the data acquisition.</br>
 If the inputted acquisition time is too long, a `STOP` button can be triggered to end the acquisition process.